 Relevant images can enhance the message of any content published.
 If you would like to upload an image with to the content you publish in EPALE (blog post or news article) EPALE provides you with a feature to upload media.
 Please follow the instructions in the question How do I upload a news article? or How do I upload a blog post?.
 The editing menu on the online form provided allows you to upload an image.
 Click on the media icon to open a new box to upload an image.
 Please note that the size restriction is 200 MB.

-EPALE offers the option to upload images for your blog posts and news articles.
+You can upload images for your blog posts and news articles on EPALE.
 To upload an image follow the instructions on the question How do I upload an image?.
 Once your image is uploaded right click on it and click on ‘Image properties’.
 This will open a dialogue box where you can manually write in the width and click on ‘OK’ to save it.
 The width of a blog post or news article is 780.

-To search for content on the platform, type in a related word or the specific title of the content you would like to find in the search box located on the homepage and click on the magnifying glass.
+To search for content on the platform, type in a related word or the specific title of the content you would like to find in the search box located on the homepage and click the magnifying glass (or press Enter).
 This will open up a new page where you can filter results by date, relevancy, title, author, content type, language and country.

-You can also post your own events to the EPALE.
+You can also post your own events on EPALE.
 See Can I post an event to the calendar? for further information on how to do this.

-If you know of, or are organising an event (conference, event, training session, courses, MOOCs, etc.) for adult learning professionals please upload your event using our online form here.
+If you know of, or are organising an event (conference, event, training session, courses, MOOCs, etc.) for adult learning professionals you can upload your event.
 Please note that your event needs to meet the following criteria: